jontroncoso/Troncoso/README.md

 # What do we got here?

 Welcome!
-I'm Jonathan Troncoso and this is my resume.
+I'm [Jon Troncoso](https://jon.tronco.so) and this is my resume.
 It was created in less than a week and can be deployed using terraform in less than a minute.

 # Frontend